finite-colin-machine/ME-405-Romi/README.md

 | Line Sensor Mount              | Custom    | N/A    | See line-sensor-mount.STEP                                                         |
 | Misc. mounts and fasteners     | N/A       | N/A    | [Onshape](https://cad.onshape.com/documents/b78783ff999bc8e6a9990234)      |

-Table 2 lists the wire connections used.
+Figure 4 is a wiring diagram for the robot and, Table 2 lists the wire connections used.

+**Figure 4:** Wiring diagram

 **Table 2:** Wire connections
 | Device/Function          | Signal              | Nucleo Pin      | Device Pin |